moscarelloscott/moscarelloscott/stack.md

  <img src="images/stackImg.png" width="75%" height="25%">

 	Why do we use stack?
-		 Stack is the easier and more simple method to hold data out of the three example we are working with in this tutorial, it has a strict organizational ttern that must be follow and cannot pull objects from the bottom or middle of the stack unlike the other methods which can pull from any place in their array.
+		 Stack operates at O(1) on the big O scale making it very time efficient compared to a slower typical array as well as is the easier and more simple method to hold data out of the three example we are working with in this tutorial, it has a strict organizational pattern that must be follow and cannot pull objects from the bottom or middle of the stack unlike the other methods which can pull from any place in their array.
 		 So,stack is best used when we want to maintain an organized directional flow. stack is a great method for backtracking step by step from the end to the beginning.
 	How do we add and remove objects?